 Royal Dining Room

 This room has a wooden 14-seater dining table with chairs.
 The cupboards have exquisite Chinese and French porcelain and ceramics.
-A sign tells us that typically, four meals were consumed in a day: breakfast, lunch, dinner and supper.
+A signage mentions that typically, the royals had four meals in a day: breakfast, lunch, dinner and supper.

 Model Room